LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 What state would a game hold?
-We might set it up so the user chooses the size of the range of choices just once, and remember it for possibly multiple plays of the Game.
+We might set it up so the user chooses the size of the range of choices just once, and remember it for possibly multiple plays of the GuessGame.
 The variable was ``big`` before, we can keep the name.
-If we are going to remember it inside our Game instance, then ``big`` needs to become an instance variable, and it will be something we can set in a constructor.
+If we are going to remember it inside our GuessGame instance, then ``big`` needs to become an instance variable, and it will be something we can set in a constructor.

 What actions/methods will this object have?
-Only one - playing a Game.
+Only one - playing a GuessGame.
-The Game could be played multiple times, and that action, play, makes sense as a method, Play, which will look a lot like the current static function.
+The GuessGame could be played multiple times, and that action, play, makes sense as a method, Play, which will look a lot like the current static function.